 The air quality was excellent so this meant that the shots would be crystal clear, and I used everything from a 10mm, through wide-angle zooms (24-120mm and 28-300mm), through tele zooms (80-400mm) and a fixed 500mm prime, all swapping about on two bodies (Nikon D5 and Nikon D7200).
 I also took a set of lights with me too for some of the special crew set-ups.

 I interviewed two H-60 pilots, an H-60 technician (the guys in the back), a Rescue Swimmer (the guys on the end of the winch), a H-65 pilot and a C-130J pilot and Mission Commander for an upcoming feature in a few different magazines.
-Every single person was awesome, just so enthusiastic about their job and making a difference – especially in the SAR role.
+Every single person was awesome, just so enthusiastic about their job and making a difference – especially in the Search and Rescue.
+The process of locating and recovering distressed personnel. role.
 Interestingly, around 90% of those I spoke to had a real, genuine, enthusiast-level of interest in aircraft – it really isn’t just a job.

 Here’s three of my personal favourite photo set-ups from that shoot, with one where I am being rescued (so much fun!), another showing the heroes themselves and then a third taken during an air-to-air session over the stunning Kodiak scenery with one of their shiny new J-Models.